apriorit/linux-vpn-2018-winter/README.md

+To create deb package run "superMegaCoolScriptForCreatingDeb" in ./Server/Additional_files with root permissions.

-How to create deb-package
+How to create deb-package manually:

-1) From directory 'MyVpn' run <dh_make --native>
+1) From directory 'myvpn-1.0' run <dh_make --native>
 2) From folder 'Additional files' add to 'debian' -control
 	-postinst